Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128272; Click the Admin On button in the Manage Users page to turn admin rights on for another user.
 * &#128272; Click the Admin Off button in the Manage Users page to turn admin rights off for another user.
 * &#128272; Click the Delete button in the Manage Users page to delete another user's user account.
+* &#128272; Ensure the main admin account cannot be edited or deleted.

 ---